Have you completed step 4?

 Submit a consignment request

-Once you have your batch approval, submit your consignment request in Wine E-Cert.
+Once you have your batch approved, submit your consignment request in Wine e-Cert prior to export.

 Getting your export eligibility statement

 When we approve your request, an export eligibility statement will be emailed to your freight forwarder as they require this information to complete the NZ Customs Export Entry.
 A copy is also available for you to download from Wine e-Cert.